- 1. How Do Burn Injuries Occur During Car Crashes?

-How Do Burns Occur During Car Crashes?
+How Do Burn Injuries Occur During Car Crashes?

 Your skin is made of multiple layers of tissue.
 When heat, electricity, or chemicals damage these layers, you get a burn.
 Medical professionals categorize burns based on their depth: